knette/salesDash/README.md

 ### Big Issues
 - started with a larger model than needed and will need to remove commisssion and refund/return objects from model and code them in.
 - Only admin users can see sales.
+- Need to restrict access to login/signup pages when someone is already logged in

 ### Plannned Features
 - making the model smaller and hard coding refund and commission features into app